tldr-pages/tldr/pages/linux/wiggle.md

 `wiggle {{path/to/my_patch.patch}}`

-- Apply changes to an [o]utput file:
+- Apply changes to the [o]utput file:

 `wiggle {{path/to/my_patch.patch}} -o {{path/to/output_file.txt}}`